textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Breadth of primary documentation

 The breadth of primary-audience documentation is the core (out-of-the-box) functionality of Textpattern.
 This includes [administration](https://docs.textpattern.com/administration) features and capabilities, and [Textpattern tags](https://docs.textpattern.com/tags) and [tag attributes](https://docs.textpattern.com/tags/tag-basics) information.
 To a lesser degree is information about initially [installing Textpattern](https://docs.textpattern.com/installation), including tips on web server and database configuration, and post-installation troubleshooting information in the form of [FAQs](https://docs.textpattern.com/faqs).
-Also new, in reflection of new core functionality, are a handful of [shortcode](https://docs.textpattern.com/tags/shortcodes/custom-short-tags-and-shortcodes) examples as tutorials.
+Also new, in reflection of new core functionality, is a handful of [shortcode](https://docs.textpattern.com/tags/shortcodes/custom-short-tags-and-shortcodes) examples as tutorials.

 Excepting the following section, the remainder of these guidelines are written with the primary audience and documentation scope in mind.